builtbyke/ke-cloud-journey/README.md

 ## Purpose

-This repository is a combination all my cloud projects and scripts.
+This repository is a combination of all my cloud projects and scripts.
 I look forward to learning alot on this journey.

 ![Rock Lee image](https://media1.tenor.com/m/abfF-YQ167UAAAAd/rock-lee-weights.gif)